simonsteer/cl-notifier/README.md

 2. Run `npm install`
 3. Edit `user`, `pass`, `to`, and `from` in `utils.js`
    - If using gmail as your client, configure your account to allow less secure apps by going [here](https://myaccount.google.com/lesssecureapps) (if you don't do this you won't be able to send yourself emails using nodemailer)
-4. Run `node index.js` in your terminal
-   - Optionally run with the following arguments `node index.js MINIMUM_PRICE MAXIMUM_PRICE SEARCH_QUERY`
+4. Run `node index.js` in your terminal with the following arguments `node index.js MINIMUM_PRICE MAXIMUM_PRICE SEARCH_QUERY`
 5. Do whatever you want while Node looks for stuff on Craigslist for you

 The very first time you run `node index.js` you'll get emailed a giant list of results.
 Whenever `runSearch` gets called again it will only attempt to email you new listings.